 - Fostering an inclusive educational environment by treating all students with respect and dignity.

-Disability Services is responsible for the following:
+Accessibility Services is responsible for the following:

 - Handling accommodation requests in a timely, confidential, and sensitive manner;